Esat-cpu/C_shell/README.md

 cd C_shell
 ```

-if you don't have readline lib:
+if you don't have the readline lib:
 ```bash
 # for debian/ubuntu
 sudo apt install libreadline-dev